Area Coordinator, Early Music & Harpsichord

 Musicology; historical performance practice; philosophy of music

-Alongside his academic work, Dorian maintains an active career as a conductor, violinist, and historical keyboardist.
+Alongside his academic work, Dorian maintains a career as a conductor, baroque violinist, and historical keyboardist.
 His repertoire spans four centuries, and his performances — acclaimed for their vitality, drama, and warmth — have taken him to venues across Europe and North America, including London’s Wigmore and Cadogan Halls, Amsterdam’s Concertgebouw, and New York’s Symphony Space.

-Previously, Dorian spent three years on the performance and research faculty of the Royal Conservatoire of Scotland and served as a visiting lecturer at the Norwegian Music Academy in Oslo.
+Before joining the faculty at McGill, Dorian taught at the Royal Conservatoire of Scotland and the Norwegian Music Academy in Oslo.

 MUHL 286 (Critical Thinking About Music)